91重口

 2022-2023

-Five Women Wearing the Same Dress
+Five Women Wearing the Same Dress by Alan Ball

-September 25, 2022
+September 21st-25th, 2022

 25th Annual Putnam County Spelling Bee

-She Kills Monsters
+She Kills Monsters by Qui Nguyen

 Student Directed One Acts

-April 27-30, 2023
+April 27th-30th, 2023

 2021-2022

-The Triumph of Love
+The Triumph of Love by Pierre Miravaux

-Directed by: Susan Nanning-Sorenson
+Directed by Susan Nanning-Sorenson

 First presented in 1732, this timeless comedy clearly demonstrates the ageless affinity of laughter and love.
 A princess driven by honest and noble goals uses a series of dishonest, but raucously funny deceptions and disguises to achieve them.
 Employing a variety of alter egos, and all her considerable charms, the princess quickly turns the heads and hearts of a stuffy philosopher, and his spinster sister, before restoring an unsuspecting prince to his rightful throne.

-Vintage Hitchcock: A Live Radio Play
+Vintage Hitchcock: A Live Radio Play by Joe Landry

-Directed by: Jeanne Leap
+Directed by Jeanne Leap

 Spies, murder, love, and other trademarks of Alfred Hitchcock come to life in the style of a 1940s radio broadcast of the master of suspense’s earlier films.
 With The Lodger, Sabotage and The 39 Steps, Vintage Hitchcock: A Live Radio Play is a triple feature, complete with vintage commercials, that recreates a daring train chase, a serial killer’s ominous presence, and a devastating explosion through the magic of live sound effects and musical underscoring.

-The Tempest
+The Tempest by William Shakespeare

-April 27鈥揗ay 1, 2022
+April 27th鈥揗ay 1st, 2022

-Performed in: Atrium at the Stream
+Performed in the Atrium at the Stream

 Shakespeare鈥檚 most original play of magic, betrayal, love, revenge, forgiveness, romance and a bit of social justice, this classic tale brings the poetry of the bard to life.